 Denali National Park

-Early this morning depart on a bus tour of Denali National Park.
-This tour takes you through the best wildlife viewing portion of the Park Road, approximately 55 miles into the park.
+Today, depart on a narrated bus tour into Denali National Park.
 As you travel through the pristine wilderness, look for wildlife, such as bears, caribou, and moose, as well as views of the Mountain.
-Your experienced driver/guide will provide commentary and make stops during your approx. 7-8 hour tour.
-The rest of the day is free for optional tours, hiking, or sightseeing on your own.
+Your experienced driver/guide will provide commentary.
+The tour is approx. 3-6 hours long and takes you approx. 30 - 43 miles into the park, depending on weather and road conditions.
+The rest of the day is free for optional tours, such as river rafting and flightseeing tours (see Tour Add-Ons).
 Overnight near the Denali park entrance.

 Denali National Park to Fairbanks by Rail

 The morning is free to explore Denali or relax at your hotel.
 In the late afternoon you will depart on the train to Fairbanks.
 Watch for eagles soaring through the Nenana River Gorge and moose in the rolling hills outside of Fairbanks.
 Upon arrival in the evening, transfer to your hotel by courtesy shuttle or on your own.
 Overnight in Fairbanks.

 Fairbanks to Chena Hot Springs - Aurora Viewing Expedition

 At approximately 12 noon, you will be picked up from your hotel and transferred to Chena Hot Springs Resort, 90 minutes east of Fairbanks.
 This comfortable resort offers large, well appointed rooms with private bath.
 In the mineral spring area, hot tubs and a warm indoor swimming pool provide a relaxing environment.
 Combined with numerous outdoor activities, Chena Hot Springs offers a first rate Alaskan winter experience.
 This evening, enjoy a 4 to 5 hour Aurora Expedition tour.
 Overnight Chena Hot Springs Resort.